2021-SS12-Team-6/2021-SS12-Team-6/README.md

 ##### Permissions
 Bot permissions that are enabled:

+## Concept
+Our open source project encourages users to improve the project or customize their own fork of the project by adding new images/gifs to our ASL database with the bot's __!add__ command.

+- script updates the ASL dictionary for the bot to use.
+- bot's add command allows users to add images to the ASL Assets folder.

 ## How to use
 After adding the bot to your server (with the necessary permissions), there are several commands that the bot can perform:

 __!ASL__
 __!help__
+__!add__

 Notes: